Skip to main content

 scaling.max_replicasintegerMaximum replicas

-region cannot be updated after creation.
+Endpoint’s region config region cannot be updated after dedicated endpointcreation.

 import os, json, requests